 Global Business Resources

-A total of 75 percent of the world’s purchasing power is outside the United States, including 95 percent of the world’s consumers.
+A total of 75% of the world’s purchasing power is outside the United States, including 95% of the world’s consumers.
 Tapping into the global marketplace and taking advantage of international trade is essential to the success of Greater Des Moines’ (DSM's) business environment.

-Additional export statistics are available on the DSM USA Research, Stats and Data Hub.
-For more information about legacy global business resources, contact Ryan Carroll, Project Manager and International Trade Manager for Economic Development.
+Export statistics are available on the DSM USA Research, Stats and Data Hub.

 Foreign-Trade Zone (FTZ)

 The Partnership manages Foreign-Trade Zone (FTZ) #107, which is conveniently located on Interstates 80 and 35, about 14 miles from the Des Moines International Airport.
 The FTZ allows certain types of merchandise to be imported, repackaged and assembled with other components, then exported without having to go through formal customs entry procedures or incurring import duties.
 The Partnership helps Iowa companies establish on-site FTZ sub zones.